Ridreb05/Ridreb05/README.md

 ## About Me

 Hey 👋 I'm a software developer.
-I've built full-stack apps and worked with AI/ML, and lately I'm learnig Web3, crypto, and blockchain.
+I've built full-stack apps and worked with AI/ML, and lately I'm learning Web3, crypto, and blockchain.

 **Currently:**
 - Building at [@indiminds-tech](https://github.com/indiminds-tech)